 What is the best recipe for mashed potatoes?

-Here’s my Home Cook’s Guide to Mashed Potatoes – the recipe is at the very, very bottom of the page…..In my family, mashed potatoes were one of the first things I learned to cook.
-It was also one of the first things I taught my daughters to cook.
-Mashed potatoes seem to appeal to almost everyone.
-But here’s the tricky thing.
-Ask ten people how they like to prepare their mashed potatoes, and you’ll likely get ten different answers.
-That’s because, as with all food, defining the “best” mashed potato is a very subjective thing.
+Ask ten people how they like to prepare their mashed spuds, and you'll likely get ten different answers.
+That's because, as with all food, defining the "best" mashed potato is a very subjective thing.

-And the way your mom made them – whether they were red potatoes smashed with their skins on or some mysterious reconstituted potato flakes – is quite probably the way that you like them today.
+And the way your mom made them – whether red potatoes smashed with their skins on or some mysterious reconstituted potato flakes – is probably the way you like them today.

 "Oh!
 My favorite!" says the other.
 What happens next could get ugly.

 My wife prepares them with an old fashion tomato masher that she either found at a garage sale or grabbed from her mom's kitchen on the way to college.

-Now Let's Consider A Few Options
+Now Let's Consider A Few Options When Mashing Potatoes

 Choosing the Right Potato to Mash

-Most cookbooks tell you to use high starch potatoes for mashing, like the russet or the slightly less but still starchy Yukon Gold.
+Most cookbooks tell you to use high-starch potatoes for mashing, like the russet or the slightly less but still starchy Yukon Gold.
 Starches swell at about 150°F, so the more starch your potato contains, the fluffier your mashed potatoes will be.

-Well, I just had to test out his theory, and so I mashed two pounds each of both starchy and waxy potatoes.
-I cooked and then mashed them exactly the same way with the same ingredients.
+I had to test out his theory, so I mashed two pounds each of starchy and waxy potatoes.
+I cooked and then mashed them precisely the same way with the same ingredients.

 As it turned out, I liked the flavor of the waxy potatoes better, but my wife thought they tasted waxy and preferred our usual russets.
-If the first word that comes to your mind to describe mashed potatoes is "starchy," then you might want to switch to mashing waxy potatoes.
+So if the first word that comes to your mind to describe mashed potatoes is "starchy," then you might want to switch to mashing waxy potatoes.

-What about color?
+What about the mashed potatoes' color?

-My chef friend, Chef Ricco, said that to reduce the starch content in starchy potatoes before mashing, peel and quarter them the night before, and let them soak in cold water overnight.
+My chef friend, Chef Ricco, said that to reduce the starch content in starchy potatoes before mashing, peel and quarter them the night before and let them soak in cold water overnight.

 But coming back to personal taste and those ten people we asked about perfect mashed potatoes, some people (like my wife) like starchy mashed potatoes.
 Not gummy, of course, but nice and fluffy and starchy.
 In that case, skip the soak.